fither/traceitup-TodoApp/README.md

 Couldn't figure out how to test view on list page.
 Basically can't tell that VueDraggable module lists given todos correctly.
 And without that module, it is not easy to implement drag&drop via pure js.
 So i hope i can find a way to add a test for that module soon.

+PS: ServiceWorker not work on first hard-refresh, it should be soft refreshed after page loaded.

 # Speed Tail - Interview Project

 ## Description